Handling Cost Sharing (including Matching and In-Kind Contributions) After Award Acceptance

 If the project was awarded as proposed:

-No adjustments to the budget or cost sharing will be necessary.
+No adjustments to the direct or cost sharing budget are necessary.

 If the project was awarded less funding than proposed:

 If the award is reduced and the recommended statement was not included, cost sharing must remain at the level listed in the award document.
-Sponsor approval is required to decrease the commitment.
-Cost share commitments must be honored in full regardless of PI reductions in effort.
+Sponsor approval is required to decrease the cost share commitment.

 If the decreased award results in a need to cost share some of the project costs to accomplish the project workscope, then the resulting cost sharing is considered voluntary uncommitted.